 The school follows the Statutory National Curriculum for England.
 We provide a broad and balanced curriculum, underpinned by our My Personal Best Values (see below on this page) and the British values.
 (Democracy, the rule of law, individual liberty and mutual respect and tolerance.)

-An overview of the curriculum themes covered in each year-group is here and is shown below:
+An overview of the curriculum themes covered in each year-group is available below.

 From Years 1 to 6, the school organises the day into discrete ‘lessons’.
 An example timetable is here.
 It should be noted that this is a ‘base’ for the delivery of a balanced curriculum over time, and teachers have the discretion to ‘block’ lessons together from time to time when this proves educationally beneficial to the learning outcomes.
 As such, exact timetabling will vary from week to week.

 These values and qualities permeate everything we do in school – they are the central drivers for our pupil’s personal development.

 Assertive Mentoring is a powerful tool we utilise for ensuring excellent progress for every pupil.

 At Penwortham Primary School, we use Assertive mentoring throughout school.
 This covers both English and Maths, with weekly skills tests in both Maths and Grammar, as well as half termly assessments in reading, writing and Maths.
 Assessment data is collected and used as a formative tool to ensure accurate next steps progress for each pupil.

 Reading assessments are undertaken on a termly basis, with some pupils being assessed on a half termly basis.
 These are stage / level based, where pupils read a text independently and then answer appropriate questions orally by the class teacher.
 Outcomes also guide our guided reading focus.